jts272/pp3-lidl-bake-mate/README.md

  valid, or a past date that the program and database already have data for.
 Note that this does not involve Python date objects.
 The user is prompted to enter a string *in a specified date format* which correlates to how the Google Sheet is set up.
-Of further note is that user input on the ACD is numerical.
+Of further note is that user input on the ACD is numerical, which makes this a standard form of input.

 ![func Past date](images/screenshots/func-past-date.png)